 In today’s fast-paced digital world, the average person is bombarded by hundreds of ads and other marketing materials on any given day.
 For businesses, it’s even harder for our messages to break through the blur of everyone else’s content.
 So how do you rise above the marketing noise?
 How can you connect with your desired audience?
 What’s the key to success?
 The answer lies in clear messaging.

 In this episode of Help!
-My Business Is Growing, our guest Orly Zeewy breaks down why (and how) creating a clear message can help grow your business.
+My Business Is Growing, our guest Orly Zeewy breaks down why (and how) clear messaging can help grow your business.

-25:24 How to build relationships with potential strategic partners?
+- 25:24 Building relationships with potential strategic partners

 “The reality is, you really don’t want to talk to everybody, because you don’t have enough marketing bandwidth to market to the whole world.
 So the first step is really figuring out who you want to talk to.” – Orly Zeewy

-Works really well for established companies that people know about
+- Works well for established companies or franchises that people know about

 “You do not want to be a solution looking for a problem.
 You want to identify the problem that your ideal customer has and you want to be that solution.”– Orly Zeewy